Rahmeen14/Indo-spanish/README.md

 This project was carried out under the guidance of Dr. Pinaki Chakraborthy (from NSIT, Delhi) and Dr. Christina (from URJC, Madrid).

-A delegation of 6 people from NSIT collaborated with a team of students from URJC, Madrid (Rey Juan Carlos University).
+A group of 6 people from NSIT collaborated remotely with a team of students from URJC, Madrid (Rey Juan Carlos University).
 Our final project was building a Domotic Home Automation System.

 We used the online IDE Autodesk Tinkercad for simulations of circuits.
 The final project was created after three phases of collaboration, focussed on learning.